RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/interfaceWidgets.rst

 2016, the most current version of the TKinter module is version 25 and its documentation can be found at https://docs.python.org/3/library/tkinter.ttk.html

 Notice that in the above code ``Tk()`` and ``Button()`` are both capitalized.
-This indicates that the window and the button are instances of Python classes.
+By convention, this indicates that the window and the button are instances of a Python class.
 The Tkinter module is entirely object-oriented and makes extensive use of object-oriented language features.

 .. index:: Tkinter, widget, widget hierarchy